-Ben is a senior program officer for the LOR Foundation.
-For the last decade he co-directed Headwaters Economics, a leading nonpartisan research group that works to improve community development and land management decisions in the West.
-Ben's career has focused on the economics of land use, the evolving competitive position of rural economies, collaborative approaches to planning and land management, and the creative display of socioeconomic data.
-He is passionate about local solutions to significant challenges that affect the direction and well-being of rural western communities.
-He also has been known to ride a bike and hop on skis from time to time.
-Ben is a graduate of Bozeman High School and has a bachelor's degree from Tufts University and master's degree from Yale University.
-He lives in Bozeman with his family.
+Ben Alexander is a senior program advisor at Resources Legacy Fund where he is responsible for providing coordination, research, strategic direction, and leadership for conservation programs.
+Previously, he served as chief program officer at the LOR Foundation, was co-founder and co-director of Headwaters Economics, and was a director at the Sonoran Institute.
+Ben's career has focused on the economics of land use, the evolving competitive position of rural economies, and collaborative approaches to planning and land management.
+He is a graduate of Bozeman High School and has a bachelor's degree from Tufts University and masters degrees from Yale University.
+Ben lives in Bozeman with his family.

 Patricia has more than thirty years of experience in the Pacific Northwest assessing citizen perceptions and developing strategic communication plans.
 Her background includes political, legislative, and public policy experience as an advocate, campaign manager, chief of staff, elected official, and public opinion researcher.